UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 **2. Edit a pre-existing template**

 To edit pre-existing [**Proposal templates**](templates/proposal_template.md) and [**Proposal ESI templates**](templates/proposalESI_template.md) directily from the call, click on `EDIT SELECTED TEMPLATE`.
-For all other templates, navigate to the templates menu, click on the desired template type and `SEARCH` for the name of the template you wish to make changes to.
+For all other templates, navigate to the templates menu, click on the desired template type and `SEARCH` :material-magnify: for the name of the template you wish to make changes to.
 You can then make changes to the template within the template editor.

-Alternatively, you can also `CLONE` the template and :material-pencil: `EDIT` the new cloned version if you wish to keep the original template as it is.
+Alternatively, you can also `CLONE` the template and `EDIT` :material-pencil: the new cloned version if you wish to keep the original template as it is.
 Note: the clone will be renamed 'Copy of (name) Template' and will be edded to the end of the list of templates

 For further information on editing templates for calls, see the specific template creation guides below for an overview of each template's features.